seanebones-lang/v3x1025/README.md

-# Production Dealership RAG System

-Enterprise-grade Retrieval-Augmented Generation (RAG) system tailored for automotive dealerships.
-Integrates with Dealer Management Systems (DMS) like CDK Global, Reynolds & Reynolds, and Dealertrack for real-time inventory pulls, customer queries, sales assistance, and service documentation.
-Built on 2025 best practices: branched agentic architecture for dynamic workflows, hybrid retrieval for precision, and multimodal-ready for car images or EVs.
-Anti-hallucination safeguards ensure factual responses—perfect for boosting sales conversions and service efficiency without the BS.

-This project's your golden ticket, Sean—modular code for easy handoff, full tests, and a Docker setup that deploys in minutes.
-It handles fuzzy queries like "Low-mileage EVs under 40k?" or pulls VIN specs without fabricating details.
-Extensible for predictive maintenance or tariff impacts.

 ## Key Features
 - **Real-Time DMS Integration**: Adapters for major systems; mock mode for demos.
 - **Hybrid Retrieval**: Vector (Pinecone) + keyword (BM25) with Cohere re-rank for spot-on results.